Cameron Okolita Inc. - Licensed Insolvency Trustees

 This site will look much better in a browser that supports Web standards, but it is accessible to any browser or Internet device.
 You can get a free download of the most current browsers from Internet Eexplorer Browser or Netscape Broswer

-Bankruptcy is a legal process under the Bankruptcy and Insolvency Act (hereafter referred to as the “Act”) which is administered by a Trustee in Bankruptcy and provides an individual with a stay of proceedings against one’s creditors (suspends collection action).
+Bankruptcy is a legal process under the Bankruptcy and Insolvency Act (hereafter referred to as the “Act”) which is administered by a Licensed Insolvency Trustee and provides an individual with a stay of proceedings against one’s creditors (suspends collection action).
 It is intended to provide an individual with the ability to start over by discharging most, if not all, of his or her debts.
-In order to determine if bankruptcy is right for you, you should contact a Trustee in Bankruptcy.
+In order to determine if bankruptcy is right for you, you should contact a Licensed Insolvency Trustee.

 Below is a list of the most frequently asked questions concerning the bankruptcy process: